Trump tries to rally House GOP but meanders along the way as the party's majority narrows

 “You have so many good nuggets.
 You have to use them.
 If you can sell them, we’re going to win,” Trump said.
 He claimed that “we’ve had the most successful first year of any president in history and it should be a positive.”

 House Republicans convened as they launch their new year agenda, with health care issues in particular dogging the GOP heading into the midterm elections.
-They're also facing a sudden narrowing of their already thin majority with the death of California Rep. Doug LaMalfa, announced Tuesday, and the resignation of former Rep. Marjorie Taylor Greene, which took effect at midnight.
+Trump declined to publicly counsel GOP lawmakers on how they should handle this week’s vote — pushed by Democrats and a handful of Republicans who broke from their party -- to extend insurance subsidies that expired at year’s end, or on how to deal with the next potential government shutdown just weeks away, all with a narrower majority.

 “You can’t be tough when you have a majority of three, and now, sadly, a little bit less than that,” Trump said after paying tribute to LaMalfa, noting the challenges House Speaker Mike Johnson faces in keeping their ranks unified.

-The president also noted that Rep. Jim Baird, R-Wis., was recovering after a “bad” car accident, further slimming Johnson’s vote margins.
+The president also noted that Rep. Jim Baird, R-Ind., was recovering after a “bad” car accident, further slimming Johnson’s vote margins.

 Votes on extending expired health insurance subsidies are expected as soon as this week, and it’s unclear whether the president and the party will try to block passage.
 Trump urged Republicans to own the issue of health care, a policy that Republicans have long struggled on, and said the party should be “flexible” on abortion restrictions that have been well-established federal policy.

-Note: An earlier version of this story mistakenly reported that Rep. Jim Baird represents Wisconsin.
-Baird represents Indiana in the U.S. House.